jcundill/streeto/GeneratingCourses.md

 This menu option prompts you for a desired course length.

-Based on the Desired Average Leg Length preference set in [Settings and Preferences](./SettingsAndPreferences.md), it will work out the number of controls that should be placed on the course to satisfy this preference.
+Based on the Desired Average Leg Length preference set in [Settings and Preferences](./SettingsAndPreferences.md#desired-average-leg-length), it will work out the number of controls that should be placed on the course to satisfy this preference.

-Any existing controls on the map are used as the starting point for the course generation, as with the Improve Existing Controls option but here the algorithm will add addition, or remove existing, controls to make the right number for the Average Leg Length setting.
+Any existing controls on the map are used as the starting point for the course generation, as with the 'Improve Existing Controls' option but here the algorithm will add additional, or remove existing, controls to make the right number for the Average Leg Length setting.

 It is possible, and quite common, to seed a course from just the Start and Finish Locations.